First Flight of N2PZ - Page 136.

 This is about 100 feet over the runway.
 The initial climb needed almost

-no rudder input.
+no rudder input due to the small amount of offset to the horizontal stabilizer.
 I can see that I am going to be very busy in the next few days

 Bye, bye as we say in the South...